-For example, a student who breaks a leg and requires the use of crutches to get around until the cast is removed in three (3) months may not qualify for a Section 504 Plan, taking into consideration the severity, the duration and the impact on their school environment, if the student is able to move throughout the building and participate in their classes.
-However, if a student breaks their writing hand and is in a cast for three (3) months, the duration of the injury may be less important if it occurs at a time when there is high stakes testing that includes a written portion.
-In that case, the inability to use their writing hand could substantially limit a major life activity (e.g., performing manual tasks, such as writing).
+For example, a student who breaks a leg and requires the use of crutches to get around until the cast is removed in three (3) months may not qualify for a Section 504 Plan, taking into consideration the severity, the duration and the impact on his/her school environment, if the student is able to move throughout the building and participate in his/her classes.
+However, if a student breaks his/her writing hand and is in a cast for three (3) months, the duration of the injury may be less important if it occurs at a time when there is high stakes testing that includes a written portion.
+In that case, the inability to use his/her writing hand could substantially limit a major life activity (e.g., performing manual tasks, such as writing).